duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 CPU can pull directly from IO device

 Memory and I/O:
-- memory is a set of locatiosn defined in sequentially numbered addresses
+- memory is a set of locations defined in sequentially numbered addresses
 - each location contains a bit pattern that can be interpreted as either an instruction or data
-- an I/O module transfers dtat from external devices to processor and emmory, and vice versa
+- an I/O module transfers data from external devices to processor and memory, and vice versa

 ### Instruction Execution